 London, UK, and Athens and Kifissia, Greece-based type foundry started in 2001 by Panos Vassiliou.
 It specializes in fine multilingual (usually Latin, Greek and Cyrillic) typeface families.
+He is a graduate of the University of Toronto, Canada with a major in Applied Science and Engineering.
+Following his University of Toronto graduation, he studied Graphic Communications at Ryerson University.
 Panos Vassiliou has conducted numerous seminars for Canadian companies such as Bank of Nova Scotia, Royal Bank and Sony Canada.
 He graduated from the University of Toronto/Canada, where he studied Applied Science and Engineering.
 He has been Creative Director for the Canadian design firm AdHaus, former Publisher of the monthly magazine DNA (Greece) and Secretary-General for the Hellenic Canadian Congress (Ontario, Canada).
 He has been designing typefaces since 1993, including commercial fonts as well as commissions from Vodafone, Nestlé, Ikea and National Geographic.
 He started Parachute in 2001 setting the base for a typeface library that reflected the works of some of the best contemporary Greek designers, as well as creatives around the world obsessed with type.
 Apart from its commercial line of typefaces, Parachute offers bespoke branding services for corporate typefaces and lettering.
 Customers include Bank of America, the European Commission, UEFA, Samsung, IKEA, Interbrand, National Geographic, Financial Times, National Bank of Greece, Alpha Bank and many others.

 Myfonts link.
 Behance link.